e2eSolutionArchitect/terraform/providers/aws/examples/e2esa-aws-ec2-autoscaling/readme.md

 ```
  terraform apply -var-file="app.tfvars" -var="createdBy=e2esa"
 ```
+## About the project
+### EC2 Autoscaling

+- This project will provision a complete fleet of EC2 with Autoscaling.
+- The instances will be spread accross all AZs (as per provided subnets) for High Availability
+- CloudWatch alarm for scale up and scale down will trigger the scaling up/down policy
+- Launch template will provision the instances as per given specification and user-data
+- ELB will be provisioned and attached to Autoscaling group
+- ASG is aligned with ELB health check.
+- ELB health check will fail for any unhealthy instance and based on that auto scaling group will trigger provisioning new instance
+- Instances will have httpd installed and it will be accessed though public ips.

 ### While using LB with ASG (Auto Scaling Group) , the TG type  must be 'instance' not ip)

 ### If using 'network_interfaces' like below then DON't user 'vpc_security_group_ids' separately. use 'security_groups' under network_interfaces